 Why buy meat from Whole Foods Market?

-Whole Foods Market’s meat departments are stocked with only meat and poultry from farmers and ranchers dedicated to meeting strict animal welfare standards, including:
+Whole Foods Market’s meat departments are stocked with only meat and poultry from farmers and ranchers dedicated to meeting strict standards, including:

 - no animal byproducts in the animal's feed